We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Underwater testing is considered to be an accurate tool for measuring body fat.
 However, it can be difficult to find a center that has the ability to do this type of testing.
 The test can also be uncomfortable.

-Available at some fitness centers and medical facilities, a Bod Pod is a device you stand in for a few minutes while it measures your body fat via air displacement plethysmography (ADP).
+Available at some fitness centers and medical facilities, a Bod Pod is a device you sit in for a few minutes while it measures your body fat via air displacement plethysmography (ADP).

 This method has similar accuracy when compared to underwater testing.
 However, access to these devices is limited, and testing can be expensive.

 Body fat scales can be helpful when you’re trying to measure your body fat, but they don’t tell the whole story about your fat-to-muscle ratio.
 Instead, you can use these scales as complements to other tools.

 Talk to your doctor about your BMI, and how you can best measure and track your body composition.